michaelsoriano/sp-tabbed-containers/README.md

 # sp-tabbed-containers
 Single page application for SharePoint CMS using Javascript, HTML and CSS.
 Application has entire CRUD interface via REST.
+Requires Handlebars, Bootstrap and jQuery